-Locks in prices for the time period agreed upon by sellers and buyers.
-This further helps decrease the risk of dealing with unstable profit margins due to market fluctuations.
+Locks in prices for the period agreed upon by sellers and buyers.
+This further helps decrease the risk of unstable profit margins due to market fluctuations.

 Helps Eliminate Inventory Issues

-Mitigates the common problem of inventory shrinkage for vendors if a buyer wants to purchase an enormous amount of goods at one time.
-With a blanket purchase order, vendors know exactly how many units they will need to restore normal inventory levels.
+Mitigates the common problem of vendor inventory shrinkage if a buyer wants to purchase an enormous amount of goods simultaneously.
+With a blanket purchase order, vendors know exactly how many units they need to restore normal inventory levels.

 Disadvantages of a Blanket Purchase Agreement

 Ability to Accurately Predict Future Product Needs